 Simple English definitions for legal terms

-Read a random definition: special reference
+Read a random definition: Federal Highway Administration

 A county bond is a type of financial instrument issued by a county government to raise money for various projects or expenses.
 It is like borrowing money from investors who will receive interest payments until the bond matures.
 County commissioners, judges, and other county officials are responsible for managing the county's finances and making decisions about issuing bonds.
 In the past, there were certain counties in England called "counties palatine" that had special legal privileges, but these have been abolished.